 Polish Rabbits.
 Get the history, description, standards, photos of the very small Polish breed.
-Is this show or pet rabbit right for you?
+Is this tiny show or pet rabbit right for you?

 The UK's Polish breed has the distinction of being the focus of two waves of UK-to-USA importations separated by nearly 60 years, resulting in the creation of two separate breeds in the USA.

 The Polish breed in the USA is the result of the first importations made around 1912, and the Britannia Petite is the result of the second wave, which occurred in the early 1970's.

 Tiny white rabbits called “Polish” were known in England as early as 1858.